multiscale/muscle3/docs/source/releasing.rst

 the current release from the change log, and convert it from ReStructuredText to MarkDown.

-Optionally select 'This is a pre-release' if it's not a final version, then publish it.
+Optionally select 'This is a pre-release' if it's not a final version, ensure 'Set as the latest release' is checked, then publish it.

 Build and release to PyPI
 -------------------------